Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 To run this sample you will need:
 - Visual Studio 2013
 - The Azure AD module for Powershell
-- The makecert.exe and pvk2pfx.exe utility from the Windows SDK
+- The makecert.exe utility from the Windows SDK
 - An Internet connection
 - An Azure subscription (a free trial is sufficient)